zsparal/api-documentation/source/reference/v2/settlements-api/list-settlements.rst

        .. type:: string
           :required: false

-     - Offset the result set to the settlement with this ID.
+     - Used for :ref:`pagination <pagination-in-v2>`.
+Offset the result set to the settlement with this ID.
 The settlement with this ID is included in the result set as well.

    * - ``limit``